samsuh/2025-learnings/README.md

 ## April 2025
 Objective for April: Hackathon, finish 'back to basics' for javascript. implement something using n8n.
 Maybe go for coinfind first iteration before starting docker stuff to go for botlib stuff.

 Traveling around using a different computer gives me a chance to reset and rethink about my current coding setup.
 It also is a good way to see what i rely on regularly.
+I tried setting up auth using nextauth from scratch, but couldnt do it.
+It wasnt a big deal, but it's disheartening that after implementing it in so many places, it's clear that i dont know how to do it on my own, even with documentation.
+I know i have to set the SessionProvider, but it's not working.
+I didnt trouble shoot it in depth due to lack of time, but the fact that it wasnt easy sucked.

 Trend observations in April:
 - "work" as a commodity